MattColu/mattcolu.github.io/projects/Hopper.markdown

 After training the network on the dataset (actually just [fine-tuning](https://en.wikipedia.org/wiki/Fine-tuning_(deep_learning)) it), the trained model is used to infer the position of the keypoints (top of the torso, waist, knee, ankle, tip of the foot) for each image frame.

-{% include figure.html src="/img/hopper/hopper_keypoints.png" alt="Keypoints on the hopper" caption="Inferred positions of the 5 keypoints"%}
+{% include figure.html src="/media/hopper/hopper_keypoints.png" alt="Keypoints on the hopper" caption="Inferred positions of the 5 keypoints"%}

 This and the previous frame's positions are then used to estimate all angles and velocities (The almost orthogonal camera angle allows a 1:1 a mapping between image and world coordinates).

-{% include figure.html src="/img/hopper/reconstructed.png" alt="Reconstructed measurements" caption="A summary of original (🟧) and reconstructed (🟦) values over the length of an episode.
-Some measurements (namely absolute x and z velocity) could not be inferred due to the camera being anchored to the agent" %}
+{% include figure.html src="/media/hopper/pipeline.png" alt="Pose Estimation pipeline" caption="A diagram of the final Pose Estimation pipeline" %}

 #### MLP

 The second stage is a Multi-Layer Perceptron akin to the one that was used in the [Standard Input](#stdin) section.
-The network is actually identical to the previous one, as the data that is provided to it by the previous stage is created to reflect the original values as closely as possible.
+The network is actually identical to the previous one, as the data that is provided by the previous stage is created to reflect the original values as closely as possible.
 The fact that this data was obtained with a fundamentally different method does not matter to the network itself, which just cares for the input and output formats.

 Unfortunately, the final result were quite underwhelming.